-for all utilities in the specified class. \end{definition} Concordant with the rest of this paper, our two leading classes of utility functions are those for a risk-averse DM--continuous, strictly increasing, and concave--and a monotone DM--continuous, and strictly increasing.
-The details of this definition are slightly inconsistent with the other definitions in this paper; e.g., \(a\) is strictly preferred to the other actions, whereas we ask only that \(\hat{a}\) be weakly preferred to the others.
-We do this only for simplicity: this formulation allows for an especially clean result.\footnote{To elaborate, our approach makes use of the revealed-preference results of \cite*{fishburn1975separation}.
+Concordant with the rest of this paper, our two leading classes of utility functions are those for a risk-averse DM--continuous, strictly increasing, and concave--and a monotone DM--continuous, and strictly increasing.
+The details of this definition are slightly inconsistent with the other definitions in this paper; e.g., the exact mirror would be

+This asymmetry is only for simplicity, allowing for an especially clean result.\footnote{To elaborate, our approach makes use of the revealed-preference results of \cite{fishburn1975separation}.
 Our definition allows us to use his Corollary 3, in which each revealed preference is strict.
-Otherwise, we could appeal to \cite*{fishburn1975separation}'s result for the ``finite composite case,'' Theorem 3, which would produce a messier result than what we have (Theorem \ref{theoremlottery}).}
+Otherwise, we could appeal to \cite{fishburn1975separation}'s result for the ``finite composite case,'' Theorem 3, which would produce a messier result than what we have (Theorem \ref{theoremlottery}).}